NOC-MSM/SEAsia/DOCS/source/index.rst

 building a new configuration.
-We therefore refer to the codebase used herein as vp4 (preceding v4), or the ORCHESTRA branch, as it was developed for a NERC project ORCHESTRA `(NE/N018095/1) <http://gotw.nerc.ac.uk/list_full.asp?pcode=NE%2FN018095%2F1>`_ As well as a specific version of NEMO, this documentation was targetted at running on the ARCHER HPC (www.archer.ac.uk).
+We therefore refer to the codebase used herein as vp4 (preceding v4), or the ORCHESTRA branch, as it was developed for a NERC project ORCHESTRA `(NE/N018095/1) <http://gotw.nerc.ac.uk/list_full.asp?pcode=NE%2FN018095%2F1>`_ As well as a specific version of NEMO, this documentation was targeted at running on the ARCHER HPC (www.archer.ac.uk).
 Though the principles are transferrable.

 The documentation is divided into sections.
 As an introduction and overview to